quko-tech/quko-tech.github.io/content/english/_index.md

   enable: true
   bg_image: "images/verdu.jpg"
   bg_overlay: true
-  title: "Reach the next level <br/> in sport performance"
+  title: "Cutting-edge solutions <br/>in data processing <br/>and data science"
-  content: "In Mako, we work for incorporating novel techniques in data science and signal processing to high-level sport training"
+  content: "At Qumio, we work to offer innovative solutions in the fields of signal processing and data science to our customers"
   button:
     enable: true
-    label: "Discover Our Project"
+    label: "Meet us"
-    link: "project/"
+    link: "about/"

 ############################# About #################################
 about:
   enable: true
-  title: "About Mako"
+  title: "About Qumio"
-  description: "Born in the world of sprint canoeing, Mako was created with a clear goal in mind: offering trainers and athletes the data they need for optimising their performance"
+  description: "Born in the world of biometric and biomechanical signal processing, Qumio was created with a clear goal: to make advanced information processing techniques available to anyone, in order to get the most out of the available data."
-  content: "It is impossible to fully characterise a training or a competition just by observing it: certain details such as subtle movements, heart rate or slow speed drifts will go unseen by the naked eye of a trainer. <br> In Mako, we develop software solutions that can process the raw data acquire by different sensors to offer trainers and staff the precise data they require for analysing the
+  content: "We live in an era where we are able to parameterize any phenomenon by means of data: there is an infinity of different sensors to collect information with previously unimaginable resolutions.
+However, working with these huge amounts of data is a complex task.
-    performance of an athlete."
+  <br>At Qumio, we develop signal processing, data treatment and data science solutions to obtain key information from raw data that is difficult to interpret by an individual, which will help optimize the analyzed activity."
   image: "images/palada.png"